JasNjoku/Bounce-Insights-Coding-Challenge/README.md

 The client will be running on port 3000.

 Once both the server and client are running, you can access the application by opening your web browser and navigating to http://localhost:3000.

+## App Usage
+Start searching for a country by typing in a country of your choice.

+Click a country in the sidebar to view information about that country